detomon/bliplay/SYNTAX.md

 [grp:<number> ...]
 ```

-Commands or patterns which are used several times can be grouped with command groups.
+Commands or patterns, which are used several times can be grouped with command groups.
 Groups are defined with `grp:<number>` and enclose their commands in square brackets `[...]`.
 Where `<number>` is a number between 0 and 255 that can be defined freely, but only used once per [track](tracks).

 Groups can be *called* like functions with `g:<group>` and can call other groups as well.